yylluu/yylluu.github.io/_pages/about.md

 Ph.D.
 Candidate in Blockchain and Applied Cryptography
 ======
 I am currently a Ph.D.
-Candidate in [the Department of Computer Science at NJIT](https://cs.njit.edu/).
+Candidate in [the Department of Computer Science at NJIT](https://cs.njit.edu/), Newark, New Jersey.
 Now, I am working with [Professor Guiling Wang](https://web.njit.edu/~gwang/) and [Professor Qiang Tang](https://web.njit.edu/~qiang/), with a focus on blockchain, decentralized applications, and applied cryptography.
 My research studies mainly target decentralized crowdsourcing of knowledge, computing power, bandwidth, and etc.